computerbastler/NOIP-v4-and-v6-updater/README.md

 # NOIP-v4-and-v6-updater
 NOIP IPv4 and IPv6 updater

+edit noip.sh and edit noip.service

-the service file muss edit and to /etc/systemd/system/
+the service file to /etc/systemd/system/

 and run comand